UCLALibrary/research-tips/_posts/2020-07-29-the-making-of-breaking-down-your-prompt.md

 ## Introduction

-<a href="{{ site.url}}{{ site.baseurl }}/breaking-down-your-prompt" target="_blank">Breaking Down Your Prompt</a> is a fillable Google Doc that helps you break down any prompt into its main tasks and requirements, list helpful resources and readings, and brainstorm ideas for answering the prompt.
+<a href="{{ site.url}}/breaking-down-your-prompt" target="_blank">Breaking Down Your Prompt</a> is a fillable Google Doc that helps you break down any prompt into its main tasks and requirements, list helpful resources and readings, and brainstorm ideas for answering the prompt.

 ## Genesis

-The aim of this project was to adapt a previously created WI+RE resource on breaking down your writing assignment, created by <a href="{{ site.url}}{{ site.baseurl }}/about/creative-team/doug/" target="_blank">Doug</a> with the help of Powell Library Cluster Embedded Inquiry Specialists.
+The aim of this project was to adapt a previously created WI+RE resource on breaking down your writing assignment, created by <a href="{{ site.url}}/about/creative-team/doug/" target="_blank">Doug</a> with the help of Powell Library Cluster Embedded Inquiry Specialists.

 <figure class="figure border border-primary shadow mt-3">
   <img src="{{ '/assets/images/the-making-of-breaking-down-your-prompt/Breaking-down-your-writing-assignment-original-handout.jpeg' | relative_url }}" class="figure-img img-fluid rounded" alt="The previous version of the Breaking Down Your Prompt tutorial.">